zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Comparison with Equation 11.25 shows that Equation 12.5 corresponds to the contribution of a volume element occupied by a single atom or a small molecule, with the internal field replaced by the incident field, and with the polarizability \\(\alpha_m\\) taking the role of the relative refractive index \\(m\\).
+Comparison with Equation 11.25 shows that Equation 12.5 corresponds to the contribution of a volume element occupied by a single atom or a small molecule, with the internal field replaced by the incident field, and with the polarizability \\(\alpha_m\\) taking the role of the relative wavenumber \\(m\\).

 Note that the polarizability \\(\alpha_m\\) has units of volume \[[4](#references) (ch.
 6.22)\]: